 STEPS 1 st 2 nd 3 rd

 Test Test Test

 A. List inclusion criteria:

 • MOI

 Respiratory Distress or Failure

-• Diminished or absent breath sounds
+Diminished or absent breath sounds

 Hemodynamic instability:

 Trauma arrest

 Potential chest injury MOI with diminished/absent breath sounds

-• Cardiac arrest in the asthmatic patient with diminished breath sounds either unilateral or bilateral
+• Cardiac arrest in the asthmatic patient with diminished breath sounds either

+unilateral or bilateral

 B. List exclusion criteria

 Lack of inclusion criteria

-• Needle decompression is not to be performed unless patient is
+Needle decompression is not to be performed unless patient is

 hemodynamically unstable

 C. BSI

 D. Prepare equipment.

 E. Explain procedure to the patient.

 F. Administer high concentration Oxygen

 G. If patient has a sucking chest wound, place non-porous dressing taped on 3

 sides over wound so air can escape.

 H. Identify landmarks: Angle of Louis or

-2^{nd} or 3^{rd} intercostal space at the mid-clavicular line on the affected side.
+2 nd or 3 rd intercostal space at the mid-clavicular line on the affected side.
 Insertion site should be just superior to the rib margin.

+• • • • • • • • • • • • • • • • • • • •

-I. Prepare the skin with antiseptic.
+I. Prepare the skin with antiseptic.J.
+Insert the needle at a 90 degree angle into the pleural cavity, just above the rib

-J. Insert the needle at a 90 degree angle into the pleural cavity, just above the rib
+J. Insert the needle at a 90 degree angle into the pleural cavity, just above the rib margin.

-margin.
 Puncture the skin and advance the needle (perpendicular to chest) until

-you encounter a pop of rush of alf.
+you encounter a "pop" or rush of air.

+K. Remove the needle, keeping the catheter in place.
+Securely tape the catheter.

 Watch for kinks

 L. Reassess the patient for signs of improvement or complications

 Possible complications:

 Local hematoma

-• Pneumothorax or Hemothorax
+Pneumothorax or Hemothorax

-• Infection
+Infection

 NOTE : Insert the needle over (superior to) the rib to avoid striking vital structures

-such as nerves and vascular structures that lie at the interior margins of the
+such as nerves and vascular structures that lie at the inferior margins of the

+ribs.

 - 1. 14 ga 3 1/4" Angio catheter (preferred)

-- 2. Safety glasses and gloves
+- 2. Safety glasses and gloves3.
+Stethoscope

-- 3. Stethoscope

 - 4. Alcohol preps

 - 5. Tape